-“Technology has played a leading role in our ability to deliver first-class patient care day in and day out,” said Maggie Ratliff, Vice President of Information Systems at Sarah Bush Lincoln.
-“We are honored to be recognized by the American Hospital Association for the sixth time as a Most Wired hospital.
+“Technology has played a leading role in our ability to deliver first-class patient care day in and day out,” Maggie Ratliff, Sarah Bush Lincoln Vice President of Information Systems, said.
+“We are honored to be recognized by the American Hospital Association for the seventh time as a Most Wired hospital.
 Sarah Bush Lincoln remains committed to using the latest technology to provide high-quality patient care.”
 Ratliff said investment into digitizing medical records and information have improved services for patients.
 Patients now receive results from medical tests quicker and have access to their physicians at all hours of the day.

 In its commitment to serve the community for generations to come, Sarah Bush Lincoln has strategically planned for future capital expenses by ensuring a strong financial position and seeking appropriate grant opportunities.
 In 2005, The Agency for Healthcare Research and Quality (AHRQ) awarded Sarah Bush Lincoln with a $1.5 million technology grant to implement an ambulatory electronic medical record (AEMR) system in its physician clinics.
 So far, 16 physician clinics are using the electronic record system.
 Ratliff explained that when people seek care in the Emergency Room, and their doctor’s office uses an AEMR, the ER doctor has quick access to the person’s medical record for what he/she was most recently treated.